Audio Card Assembly Guide

 Protected Component Protection Component Function Specifications Location

 Speaker Connectors Diodes Protect against reverse voltage by blocking current flow in the wrong direction.
-Reverse Voltage: 100 V
+Reverse Voltage: 100 VDC

 Forward Current: 3A